'Wind of Change': The Scorpions' rock anthem turns 30 | DW | 03.02.2021

 The Scorpions are celebrating: Their hit single "Wind of Change" is 30 years old.
 But why is the ballad marking the fall of the Iron Curtain Germany’s biggest worldwide hit?

-"Wind of Change" was released 30 years ago, but German hard rockers The Scorpions were already world famous when the song was released.
-One of the first bands to play in the Soviet Union, in 1988 they performed ten concerts in Leningrad and appeared in the Moscow Music Peace Festival — considered the "Woodstock of the USSR."
-More than 250,000 people attended and it was during this stay in Moscow that the ballad "Wind of Change" was born.
+"Wind of Change" was released 30 years ago, but German hard rockers The Scorpions were already world-famous when the song was released.
+One of the first bands to play in the Soviet Union, in 1988 they performed 10 concerts in what was then still Leningrad (now St. Petersburg) and appeared in the Moscow Music Peace Festival — considered the "Woodstock of the USSR."
+More than 250,000 people attended, and it was during this stay in Moscow that the ballad "Wind of Change" was born.

-Although the title is connected with the fall of the Berlin Wall, and is even considered the song of German reunification, the song itself is set on the banks of the Moskva River and in Gorky Park in Moscow.
-"Follow the Moskva down to Gorky Park, listening to the wind of change,"An August summer night/Soldiers passing by," Meine sings.
+Although the title is connected with the fall of the Berlin Wall and the rock anthem is even considered the song of German reunification, the work itself is set on the banks of the Moskva River and in Gorky Park in Moscow.
+"Follow the Moskva down to Gorky Park, listening to the wind of change, an August summer night, soldiers passing by," Meine sings.

-Mikhail Gorbachov, Soviet Union president and architect of Glasnost and Perestroika, even invited the Scorpions to the Kremlin in 1991.
+Mikhail Gorbachev, the president of the Soviet Union at the time and the architect of glasnost and perestroika, even invited The Scorpions to the Kremlin in 1991.
 The band also won a peace prize in Poland.
 "We won a lot of prizes in all those years, but this has a special place.
 It's hard to put it in words," Meine said at the time.

 Thirty years later, "Wind of Change" has not lost its impact, with the song having sold over 15 million copies by 2015, according to Meine.